treeverse/lakeFS/design/boto-design.md

 The botwo package provides a boto3 like client with two underlying boto3 clients.
 It handles several things for the user:
 * Holds two boto clients and routes the requests between them by the bucket/prefix configuration.
-For example: user can route all requests to s3 with `Bucket/prefix` to lakeFs with `Bucket/main/prefix` in lakeFS (Bucket = repository name).
+For example: user can route all requests to s3 with `Bucket` to lakeFs with `Bucket/main/` in lakeFS (Bucket = repository name).
 * Maps 1:1 with the boto AWS service API.
 All botwo client AWS functions will be generated on the fly according to boto3 client AWS functions.
 * Holds special treatment for functions that operate on multiple buckets like `upload_part_copy`.
 If more such functions are added to s3 in the future, we will need to implement them as well.
 * It has more functionality like the event-system that will be implemented by using one of its clients (the default one).